trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/RUNNER_SETUP.md

 The runner service should now be running and ready to execute CI/CD jobs.

 ## Labels Explanation
-The configured labels allow your runner to use different Node.js environments:
+The configured labels provide different Ubuntu environments with pre-installed tools:
-- `docker`: Node 20 on Debian Bullseye
-- `ubuntu-22.04`: Node 20 on Debian Bullseye
-- `ubuntu-20.04`: Node 20 on Debian Bookworm
-- `ubuntu-18.04`: Node 20 on Debian Bookworm
+- `ubuntu-22.04`: Ubuntu 22.04 with common development tools and runtimes
+- `ubuntu-20.04`: Ubuntu 20.04 with common development tools and runtimes
+- `ubuntu-18.04`: Ubuntu 18.04 with common development tools and runtimes

+Each environment comes with:
+- Multiple versions of Python, Node.js, and other programming languages
+- Common build tools and utilities
+- Git and version control tools
+- Docker-in-Docker support
+- GitHub Actions compatibility layer

 ## Verification
 To verify the runner is working: